 employees to telework as part of their Covid-19 response strategy.
 In fact, we

-here at The Spitz Law Firm have implemented it as part of our Covid-19 response
+here at Spitz, The Employee’s Law Firm have implemented it as part of our Covid-19 response

 Our Handling Of The Coronavirus (Covid-19) Outbreak)